PixelsCamp/talks/talk-UnbabelArchitecture2.0_Miguel_Filipe.md

 Description
 -----------

-As of 2019H1, Unbabel's translation pipeline was still using an evolving codebase whose first commit was made by the current CEO in 2013.
-It is safe to say it has some shortcomings and failings.
+When I joined Unbabel in March 2019.
+It's core system, the translation pipeline was at cross-roads of trying to refactor and re-architect a beautiful Monolyth into Microservices.
+It was an evolving codebase whose first commit was made by the current CEO in 2013.
+It is safe to say it has its fair share of shortcomings and failings. =)
-In this talk I'll tell a story on how we leapfrogged our old v1.0 architecture and built a much simpler, easier to maintain and scale system.
+In this talk I'll tell a story on how we leapfrogged our old v1.0 architecture (and what where its problems) and built a much simpler, easier to maintain and operate system.
+Also, be warned, unsurprisingly, the solution isn't a micro-service based architecture. :-)

+To provide a bit more detail and "juice": Complexity is our enemy.
+Architectures with complex tightly-coupled distributed systems have complex failure scenarios and are by definition hard to debug and operate.
+If you had a problematic monolith and break it into 10 pieces, it is probable that you got yourself 100 problems now.

 Speaker Bio